bobbingwide/uk-tides/README.md

 3. Sample output for Portsmouth, Hants - from tidetimes.co.uk

 ## Upgrade Notice
-# 3.3.0
+# 3.3.1
-Update for support for PHP 8.3.
+Update for

 ## Changelog
-# 3.3.0
+# 3.3.1
-* Changed: Updated wp-scripts #23
+* Changed: Updated wp-scripts #29
-* Changed: Rebuild port select list #18
+* Changed: Remove dependency on bobbfunc's ep() #28
-* Tested: With WordPress 6.6.1 and WordPress Multisite
+* Tested: With WordPress 6.6.2 and WordPress Multisite
 * Tested: With Gutenberg 19.1.0
 * Tested: With PHP 8.3
 * Tested: With PHPUnit 9.6